Square Register Troubleshooting

 Switch to Wi-Fi

 If you have a Wi-Fi network available, unplug the Ethernet cable and switch to Wi-Fi in Settings.
-Make sure to unplug the Ethernet cable since the device will default to using Ethernet connection over Wi-Fi an Ethernet cable is connected.
+Make sure to unplug the Ethernet cable since the device will default to using an Ethernet connection over Wi-Fi if an ethernet cable is connected.

-Before resetting your Register, please have the following information on hand since you’ll need it to log back in afterwards:
+Before resetting your Square Register, please have the following information on hand, as you’ll need it to log back in afterwards: